 04.01 Student employees have the right to appeal matters regarding their employment which they believe are unjust, improper or unwarranted.
 The procedure for resolving such complaints and differences is as follows:

-Step I: The student should meet with his/her supervisor as soon as is reasonably possible after there is an awareness of the concern and an earnest attempt should be made by both parties to resolve the problem.
-However, if the student has already met with the immediate supervisor to resolve the problem then he/she need not repeat this step.
+a.
+Step I: The student employee should meet with his or her supervisor as soon as is reasonably possible after there is awareness by either the student employee or supervisor of the concern, and an earnest attempt should be made by both parties to resolve the problem.
+However, if the student employee has already met with the immediate supervisor to resolve the problem, then he or she need not repeat this step.

-Step II: If the student does not feel the situation has been satisfactorily resolved, he/she should discuss the problem with the department head or account manager within five (5) class days of completion of Step I, unless that person is the same party the student met with in Step I. In this event, the student should be referred to the department head's/account manager's immediate supervisor for resolution.
+b.
+Step II: If the student employee does not feel the situation has been satisfactorily resolved, he or she should discuss the problem with the department head or account manager within five class days of completion of Step I, unless that person is the same party the student employee met with in Step I. In this event, the student employee should be referred to the department head's immediate supervisor for resolution.

-Step III: Should the student still feel the problem has not been satisfactorily resolved after following Steps I and II, he/she should file a written grievance (Attachment II) with the Dean of Students within five (5) class days of completion of Step II.
-(Student Employment Grievance Forms are available from the Dean of Students Office, LBJ Student Center Room 5-9.2.)
-An investigation will be conducted by the Dean of Students and a written decision rendered within ten (10) working days after the investigation is completed.
-The decision of the Dean of Students is final and binding on all parties.
-If a grievance should be filed against the Dean of Students, the investigation should be conducted by the Vice President for Student Affairs or his/her designee.
+c.
+Step III: Should the student employee still feel the problem has not been satisfactorily resolved after following Steps I and II, he or she should file a written grievance with the Dean of Students Office within five class days of completion of Step II (Student Employment Grievance Forms are available from the Dean of Students Office and online).
+An investigation will be conducted by the Dean of Students Office and a written decision rendered within ten working days after the investigation is completed.
+The decision of the Dean of Students Office is final and binding on all parties.
+If a grievance should be filed against the Dean of Students Office, the investigation should be conducted by the vice president for Student Affairs or his or her designee.

-04.02 Students are encouraged to seek advice and assistance from the Dean of Students Office.
-If a student experiences delays or a lack of employer responsiveness, he/she may proceed to the next step in the above-mentioned procedure.
+04.02 Student employees are encouraged to seek guidance and assistance from the Dean of Students Office.
+If a student employee experiences delays or a lack of employer responsiveness, he or she may proceed to the next step in the above-mentioned procedure.

-05.02 Departments should provide at least one (1) week's written notice prior to releasing students from their work, except in cases of flagrant, willful violation of University rules, gross misconduct/insubordination, or violation of applicable statutes.
+05.02 Departments should provide at least one week's written notice prior to termination, except in cases of flagrant, willful violation of university rules, gross misconduct/insubordination, or violation of applicable statutes.

-06.01 Students will be notified of this policy and procedure through reference to this UPPS in the student handbook.
+06.01 Student employees will be notified of this policy and procedure through reference to this policy in the student handbook.